 The Plant: Fleshy green, heart-shaped leaves, with strongly coloured flowers borne on brittle fleshy stems.
 Begonia flower colours range from deep scarlet, through orange, pink to creamy white.

-to support heavy top-growth, and provide anchorage for fibrous root system.
+Good air circulation.
+Good rich potting compost to support heavy top-growth, and provide anchorage for fibrous root system.

 Care: Potting compost should be kept damp from beginning of spring, but avoid watering foliage, (leaves), as this could promote mildew growth on fleshy parts of the plant.
-Water compost regularly to avoid drying out.
+Water the compost regularly to avoid drying out.
 Feed weekly or fortnightly depending on size of plant and rate of growth.

 This begonia is susceptible to powdery mildew.
 Pinch off dead flowers to promote new blooms.
 Can be placed outside once all danger of frost has passed, but Begonias tend to scorch easily in full sun.

 Grows well in window boxes in dappled sunshine, but nor strong direct sun.

 To increase humidity in hot dry conditions, place pot in a water-filled saucer of small pebbles.